Military Intelligence Corps (United States Army): Structure

 Approximately 28,000 military personnel and 3,800 civilian personnel are assigned to intelligence duties, comprising the Military Intelligence Corps.
 Some of the key components include:

 Major military intelligence units

 Museum

 The United States Army Intelligence Museum is located at Fort Huachuca, Arizona.
 It features the history of American military intelligence from the Revolutionary War to present.
 In the Army Military Intelligence Museum there is a painting of "The MI Blue Rose".
 The back of this painting indicates Sgt.
 Ralph R Abel, Jr. created it.
 The painting was photographed and distributed worldwide.
 Sgt.
 Abel also painted a replica of the corps flag.

 Military Intelligence Hall of Fame

 List of Deputy Chiefs of Staff for Intelligence, G-2

-The office was previously known as the Assistant Chief of Staff for Intelligence.
-Known prior office holders include Major General Clayton Lawrence Bissell during World War II, and Major General Garrison B. Coverdale during Vietnam.
+The title of Deputy Chief of Staff for Intelligence, G-2 appeared in 1985.
+Prior to 1985, this office was known as Chief, Military Intelligence Division (1917–1920), Assistant Chief of Staff, G-2 (1920–1945, 1948–1985), and Director of Intelligence (1946–1948).